Jonathan2251/lbd/source/about.rst

 Over ten C operators and their corresponding LLVM IR instructions are introduced in this chapter.
-Around 345 lines of source code, mostly in .td Target Description files, are added.
-With these 345 lines, the backend can now translate the **+, -, \*, /, &, |, ^, <<, >>, !** and **%** C operators into the appropriate Cpu0 assembly
+Few houndred lines of source code, mostly in .td Target Description files, are added.
+With these houndred lines of source code, the backend can now translate the **+, -, \*, /, &, |, ^, <<, >>, !** and **%** C operators into the appropriate Cpu0 assembly code.
-code.
 Usage of the ``llc`` debug option and of **Graphviz** as a debug tool are introduced in this chapter.

 :ref:`sec-genobjfiles`:

 Object file generation support for the Cpu0 backend is added in this chapter, as the Target Registration structure is introduced.
-With 700 lines of additional code, the Cpu0 backend can now generate big and little endian ELF object files.
+Based on llvm structure, the Cpu0 backend can generate big and little endian ELF object files without much effort.

 :ref:`sec-globalvars`:

-Global variable, struct and array support, char and short int, are added in this chapter.
-About 300 lines of source code are added to do this.
-The Cpu0 supports PIC and static addressing mode, both addressing mode explained as their functionality are implemented.
+Global variable handling is added in this chapter.
+Cpu0 supports PIC and static addressing mode, both addressing mode explained as their functionality are implemented.

 :ref:`sec-othertypesupport`:

-In addition to type int, other data type like pointer, char, bool, long long, structure and array are added in this chapter.
+In addition to type int, other data type such as pointer, char, bool, long long, structure and array are added in this chapter.

 :ref:`sec-controlflow`:

-Support for the **if, else, while, for, goto, switch, case** flow control statements as well as both a simple optimization software pass and hardware instructions for control statement optimization discussed in this chapter.
+Support for flow control statements, such as, **if, else, while, for, goto, switch, case** as well as both a simple optimization software pass and hardware instructions for control statement optimization discussed in this chapter.
-Around 500 lines of source code added.

 :ref:`sec-funccall`:

 This chapter details the implementation of function calls in the Cpu0 backend.
 The stack frame, handling incoming & outgoing arguments, and their corresponding standard LLVM functions are introduced.
-Over 700 lines of source code are added.

 :ref:`sec-elf`: